CiscoDevNet/homebridge-c9800/README.md

     sudo npm install -g --unsafe-perm homebridge-c9800

 # Configuration
-Example accessory config (needs to be added to the homebridge config.json):
+Example platform config (needs to be added to the homebridge config.json):
 ```
   "platforms": [
     {